MANAGEMENT INFORMATION SYSTEM

 Website development and maintenance

-A website with url: www.forests.tn.nic.in have been developed and launched through National Informatics Centre by the year 2007.
+A website with url: www.forests.tn.nic.in was developed and launched through National Informatics Centre by the year 2007.
 Now the existing website is being revamped/redesigned for the following reasons:

 - To be compatible with variety of internet enabled devices like mobile phones, a tablet, laptop, desktop and may be even through an HD-TV